kddubey/cappr/docs/source/select_a_prompt_completion_format.rst

 :func:`cappr.openai.classify.predict_examples`

-.. warning:: I haven't evaluated CAPPr on completion strings which are longer than 10
+.. warning:: I haven't evaluated CAPPr on completion strings which are longer than 15
              tokens long.
-And I don't think CAPPr works well when there are ≥100 possible completions.
-Consider these areas to be uncharted territory.
+And I don't think CAPPr works well when there are ≥50 possible completions.
+Consider these domains uncharted and risky for CAPPr.

 A reasonable hypothesis is that this prompt-completion format is especially well-suited to smaller models.
 See the footnote for a reason for this hypothesis.\ [#]_